dswann101164/azure-noob-blog/posts/2025-12-16-azure-cost-management-lie.md

 ---
-title: "The Lie Azure Cost Management Tells Large Enterprises"
+title: "The Lie Azure Cost Management Tells Enterprises in 2025"
 date: 2025-12-16
 summary: "Azure Cost Management works beautifully—if you have perfect subscriptions or perfect tags.
 At enterprise scale, you have neither.
 Here's why Microsoft's cost tooling assumes a reality that doesn't exist, and what actually works when you're managing 40+ subscriptions with legacy chaos, M&A artifacts, and shared services everywhere."
 tags: ["Azure", "Cost Management", "FinOps", "Enterprise", "Cost Optimization", "Governance"]